)

 Which company has the cheapest car insurance rates in Massachusetts?

-Safeco has the cheapest liability-only rates in Massachusetts, averaging $95 per month for drivers with a clean record and $175 for drivers with infractions on their motor vehicle records.
-Massachusetts drivers can also find cheap liability insurance from Liberty Mutual and Liberty Mutual, which have average monthly rates of $138 and $129, respectively.
+State Farm has the cheapest liability-only rates in Massachusetts, averaging $67 per month for drivers with a clean record and $127 for drivers with infractions on their motor vehicle records.
+Massachusetts drivers can also find cheap liability insurance from Safeco, which has an average monthly rate of $95.

 Do you need car insurance to register a car in Massachusetts?